700 Tampa Street,

 “How The West Was Won” was the last film to play in the three-projector process.
 The expense of producing these films plus the cost of exhibition (a five man crew was required for every showing) eventually forced the fading out of the Cinerama Corporation.
 The three-projectors were stripped out and 35/70mm projectors were installed.
 For 70mm presentations the screen was masked down to 58' wide by 32' high.
 The width remained the same for 35mm widescreen presentations but the height was reduced to approx 25'.

 The 35mm roadshow presentation of “The Sound Of Music” smashed all box office receipts when the film opened in April 1965 and played through September 1966 – a record breaking one year and five months.
 Among several other big attractions that played were: “It’s A Mad Mad Mad Mad World”, “Mary Poppins”, “Gone With The Wind”, “Dr. Zhivago”, and “Cleopatra”.
 The following films played in 70mm Cinerama: “Grand Prix”, “Circus World”, “Song of Norway”, “Krakatoa East Of Java”, “2001: A Space Odyssey”, and “Ice Station Zebra”.
-“2001” played for three months initially and was later brought back several times in both 70mm and 35mm.
+“2001- A Space Odyssey” played for three months initially and was later brought back several times in both 70mm and 35mm.

-Other notable films continued into the early-1970’s but as moviegoers began patronizing the newer suburban theaters and audiences began dwindling more and more, so did the quality of films.
-The 70mm versions of both “This Is Cinerama"and "The Sound Of Music” returned in 1973 and ran for several weeks apiece.
+Other notable films continued into the early-1970’s but as moviegoers began patronizing the newer suburban theatres and audiences began dwindling more and more, so did the quality of films.
+The 70mm versions of both “This Is Cinerama” and “The Sound Of Music” returned in 1973 and ran for several weeks apiece.
 “Butch Cassidy and The Sundance Kid”, “The Prime Of Miss Jean Brodie”, “The Poseidon Adventure”, “The Last Picture Show”, and a re-release of “The Exorcist” were just few of the last notable films to run.

-On September 29, 1978, the Palace Theater finally closed for good.
+On September 29, 1978, the Palace Theatre finally closed for good.
 The building remained boarded up until it was demolished in December 1979.
 The land was paved over and used as a parking lot for many years.
 A high rise condo was eventually constructed on the site.

 Just login to your account and subscribe to this theater